Ma-Marcinowski/Verificational-Model/README.md

 * #### 1.7.1.
 Exactly the same as v0.6, however:

-    * Neither train, test, nor validation dataframes are created under the assumption that the number of positive and negative instances ought to be equal;
+    * Neither test nor train dataframes are created under the assumption that the number of positive and negative instances ought to be equal;

     * Hence for the purpose of training, a dataframe of all possible negative and positive instances is generated (except for pair reverses) and divided into `m` equal parts;

-    * For the purpose of standard testing, a validation dataframe is generated to the extent of all possible positive and negative instances (except for pair reverses), and divided into `n` smaller validation dataframes utilized for the purpuose of simple validation between epochs;
+* #### 1.7.2.
+Therefore:

+    * Validation dataframes are generated the same way as in the case of v0.6;

-    * The test dataframe is generated for the purpose of *cumulative evaluation* as in the case of v0.7.
+    * The test dataframe is generated for the purpose of *cumulative evaluation* exactly as in the case of v0.6.

 ### 2. Verificational Model v1